Multi- Month Futures Trade Structures

 Futures - Foreign Exchange Calendar Spread (FX)

-Products: Foreign Exchange (FX)
+Products: Foreign

 Construction: Buy1exp2 Sell1exp1